Participatory video: is the charity sector missing an opportunity?

 I spoke to her about her previous life in comms, what led her to participatory video, and what she thinks the charity sector can borrow from participatory processes.

-Can you tell us a bit about your career background and what led you to deciding to work in participatory video?
+Can you tell us a bit about your career background and what led you to decide to work in participatory video?

 I worked for 10 years in Buenos Aires in communications and public relations for universities, charities, foundations and corporate social responsibility.
 I used to write speeches for vice chancellors, press releases, annual reports, anniversary books, case studies, etc. Increasingly I started to feel the rhetoric was not necessarily representative of reality.
 I wanted the protagonists to tell their own stories.